zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Overall, while it's clear that some users have some negative sentiment about Achmiz (as we can see from the testimony from Sabien, DirectedEvolution, and Gloor quoted above, and the 8 user-level bans in place), the support for the more specific and much stronger claim that "many top authors cit[e] [Achmiz] as a top reason for why they do not want to post on the site, or comment here" seems questionable: the only unambiguous example I'm aware of is Sabien.

-## Preventing "Relitigation" Is a Pretext for Suppressing Dissent
+## Preventing "Relitigation" or "Fights of Attrition" Is a Pretext for Suppressing Dissent

 In the ban announcement, Habryka writes that users who disagree with the moderators can "make a post about how you disagree with some decision we made."
 He also writes: